carljh5/OOSE2015/README.md

 This an eclipse project containing all the files necessary to begin developing games with [Slick 2D](http://slick.ninjacave.com/).
 You can fork this repository, clone it on your disk and start to work in Eclipse.

 This is where we sell our game.
+Let me know if you see this Malthe !
 >>>>>>> branch 'master' of https://github.com/carljh5/OOSE2015.git